 Web push notifications

-In this tutorial I'll explain how to setup Web Pus notifications.
-Web push notifications does not work on iOS mobile devices, but they do work on google chrome, firefox, android phones and most of desktop PC.
+This tutorial explains how to set up Web Push notifications.
+Web push notifications do not work on iOS mobile devices, but they do work on Google Chrome, Firefox, Android phones, and most desktop PCs.

 Requirements

-• Install composer dependencies.
-Web Push notifications requires composer to be executed after Live Helper Chat is installed.
-7.x PHP version is required.
+Install Composer dependencies.
+Web Push notifications require Composer to be executed after Live Helper Chat is installed.
+PHP version 7.x or higher is required.

 ./composer.phar update